Kirezar/EasySwitchVita/README.md

 ### Thanks to the following people

 * [xerpi](https://github.com/xerpi/) for udcd_uvc, ds3vita and ds4vita
-* [TheOfficialFlow](https://github.com/TheOfficialFloW/) for minivitatv and ds3, and all his hardwork for the PSVita community!
+* [TheOfficialFlow](https://github.com/TheOfficialFloW/) for minivitatv, ds3 and nolockscreen, and all his hardwork for the PSVita community!
 * [Rinnegatamante](https://github.com/Rinnegatamante/) for lpp-vita
 * [theheroGAC](https://github.com/theheroGAC/) for AutoPlugin, which I took inspiration from for editing the config file to edit the plugins